Community Grants Reinvestment Fund Applications Now Open

 501(c)3 non-profit organization providing youth services in New York State with a minimum operating expenditure of $50,000 or more.
 Organizations do not have to be affiliated with any cannabis-related businesses or activities to apply.

-Applications must propose youth-serving programs (targeting populations 0 to 24 years old) in the areas of mental health, harm reduction & substance use disorder, workforce development, and housing for communities disproportionately affected by prior federal and state drug policies.
+Applications must propose youth-serving programs (targeting populations 0 to 24 years old) in the areas of Mental Health, Harm Reduction & Substance Use Disorder, Workforce Development, and Housing for communities disproportionately affected by prior federal and state drug policies.

 How much funding will be distributed?

-• All nonprofit organizations must prequalify in SFS to compete for New York State grants and do business with State agencies.
+Yes, all nonprofit organizations must prequalify in SFS to compete for New York State grants and do business with State agencies.
 Applicants who are not prequalified in SFS at the time an application is due will not be considered for funding.
 Organizations that have previously prequalified are encouraged to check their status to make sure it has not expired.
 Once prequalified, it is the responsibility of nonprofits to maintain prequalification.

 • Organizations with existing SFS Vendor IDs do not need to register again.